radicle-dev/radicle-upstream/DEVELOPMENT.md

 The modifiers give us some flexibility and allow us to create classes for certain css functionality we use over and over.
-Such as, `typo-overflow-ellipses` and `typo-all-caps`.
+Such as, `typo-overflow-ellipsis` and `typo-all-caps`.
 These should be self-explanatory.

 We also added a set of modifiers that allow you to add the font-family as a class where you need it, here again we would recommend not doing that as most